CityOfNewYork/patterns-cli/readme.md

 ### The file specs

-* **.slm** - files are used to define the markup of the component using [slm-lang](https://github.com/slm-lang) that has a syntax inspired by Pug.
-It is also the html template language for all views in a Patterns Framework project
+* **.slm** - files are used to define markup of the component using [slm-lang](https://github.com/slm-lang) that has a syntax inspired by Pug.
+It is also the HTML template language for all views in a Patterns Framework project
 * **.md** - files are markdown files used to store the documentation of the pattern.
 Here you would describe types, variations, use cases, etc
 * **.scss** - files are used to style the pattern.
-All Pattern Framework project styling is module based
+All Pattern Framework project styling is module-based
 * **config** - A Sass configuration file where variables, mixins, functions, and other dependencies can be stored
 * **view** - A static view template where the pattern may be demonstrated and documentation can be rendered
-* **script** - An ES Module for JavaScript enhanced patterns
+* **script** - An ES Module for JavaScript-enhanced patterns
 * **readme** - A markdown file where the pattern documentation is written

 ### Styles